Wandmalfarbe/pandoc-latex-template/README.md

     4.  `p`: Place the float on the next *page* that will contain only floats like figures and tables.
     5.  `H`: Place the float *HERE* (exactly where it occurs in the source text).
 The `H` specifier is provided by the [float package](https://ctan.org/pkg/float) and may not be used in conjunction with any other placement specifiers.

+  - `table-use-row-colors` (defaults to `false`)

+    enables row colors for tables.
+The default value is `false` because the coloring extends beyond the edge of the table and there is currently no way to change that.

 ## Examples

 ### Numbered Sections